ThumbsupCat/sda_hmw1_trains_mine/README.txt

 trebuie sa fie < decat optim adica power - abs gasit mai devreme .
 Se face o stergere simpla a vagonului prin eliberarea de memorie si facand legatura intre vecinii lui saveIt.

+The homework tasks and useful information can be found in the PDF provided in the repo.